Use mainline to easily upgrade your kernel

 Upgrading my kernel

-The good news is, upgrading your kernel no longer requires that you compile it yourself.
+The good news is that upgrading your kernel no longer requires compiling it yourself.
 Did I mention that it’s been a really long time since I’ve had to do this?
 After searching for a bit, I came across suggestions to use a utility called Ukuu (the “Ubuntu Kernel Update Utility”).
 However, this project is no longer free.
 Instead, you should now use a project called mainline.

-Fair warning now… installing alternative kernels could leave your system in a worse state than you started.
-Just like the version currently available in Xubuntu 22.04, kernel updates can have regressions and will be less tested than those you find in the standard Ubuntu repositories.
+Fair warning now… installing alternative kernels could leave your system worse than you started.
+Like the version currently available in Xubuntu 22.04, kernel updates can have regressions and will be less tested than those in the standard Ubuntu repositories.
 You have been warned!

 Installing mainline